The Workforce and Talent Development Board is seeking members who:

 Please note if you are a applicant representing a business, you must also obtain and submit a

 letter of nomination from a business or trade association.

-After submitting the all of the appropriate information, the Governor’s Office reviews applications, and interviews
+After submitting the appropriate information, the Governor’s Office reviews applications and interviews

 selected applicants for referral to the Governor.
-The Governor will determines which candidates to
+The Governor will determine which candidates to

 appoint.
 Private sector applicants must also receive State Senate approval before

-they can become appointed to Oregon Workforce Investment Board.
+they can become appointed to Workforce and Talent Development Board.

 thorough background check will be conducted on all applicants prior to

 appointment.
 Applicants are strongly

 encouraged to describe in their application all issues that would show up in a